agalue/opennms-drift-aws/README.md

 * A cluster of 3 EC2 instances for Kafka.

-* A cluster of 3 EC2 instances for Elasticsearch.
+* A cluster of 6 EC2 instances for Elasticsearch (3 dedicated master nodes, and 3 dedicated data/ingest nodes).

 * A cluster of 2 EC2 instances for OpenNMS UI and Grafana.